jcklie/slurmee/README.md

 print(f"Slurm nodeid: {slurmee.get_nodeid()}")
 ```

 Methods return `None` if not running inside of slurm.
-This can be used to check e.g.
+It can be used to check this condition e.g.

 ```python
 if slurmee.get_job_id():